gtsa/boilerplate_rails-react-docker/README.md

 The `Dockerfile` will utilize the same `image` specified in the `docker-compose` file (node:18.8.0-bullseye) as a base, setting `/app` as the directory for executing commands.
 Additionally, it will `EXPOSE` port 3000, which is the default for the `create-react-app` server.

-Next, update the  `Dockerfile` for creating the app image instead of the base Node:18-bullseye image:
+Next, update the  `docker-compose.yml` for creating the app image instead of the base Node:18-bullseye image:

 ```yml